underworldcode/underworld2/docs/development/guidelines.md

    1. Any new functionality is sufficiently tested (via doctest or other means).
    2. Any new functionality is sufficiently documented.
    3. All tests pass.

+To help with producing an update change list, and also with reporting, please use one or more of the following tags within your changeset comments:

+#NEWFEATURE : Any new API features
+#NEWDOCUMENTATION : Any new documentation, including new models, docstrings, etc.
+#APICHANGE : Any interface changes to existing API.
+#BUGFIX : Any bug fixes
+#BUGFIXCRITICAL : Any very important bug fixes.
+#ENHANCEMENT: Other enhancements.
+#DEPRECATION: Deprecated functionality.

+These tags should be used for any note-worthy changes, but are not necessary for any trivial changes.
+Also, where changes relate to github issues, reference the issue number.
+Github will automatically provide a reference back to the changeset in the issue.

 Bug reporting